Next event: WALKING TOUR Saturday 9 January 2021, 11.30am.

-Industry began in Ancoats, a factory hoot from Manchester city centre.
-In 1700 it was a semi-rural enclave by the river Medlock, with Ancoats Hall home to the lords of the Manchester manor.
-By 1800 this was a teeming, squalid suburb, blackened with soot, the smell of belching smoke hanging in the air.
+Welcome to the cradle of the industrial revolution, a factory hoot from Manchester city centre, now one of the most successfully regenerated areas in Britain.
+In 1700 the area was a semi-rural enclave by the river Medlock, with Ancoats Hall home to the lords of the Manchester manor.
+By 1800 it was a teeming, squalid suburb, blackened with soot, the smell of belching smoke hanging in the air.

 The conditions were shocking: the noise of thundering machinery, suffocating air, high accident rates and notorious employment practices at the expense of an emaciated, underpaid workforce slave-driven for unsustainably long hours amidst disease, darkness, damp and desperate heat, living in dingy streets of tiny workers’ houses, jerry-built two-up two down brick boxes standing back-to-back so that as many properties as possible could be squeezed into the smallest of spaces.